decentralized-identity/presentation-exchange/spec/spec.md

 ```

 ### Presentation Requests
-Presentation Definitions may be sent from a Verifier to a Holder using a wide
+Presentation Definitions may be sent from a [[ref:Verifier]] to a Holder using a wide
 variety of transport mechanisms or credentials exchange protocols.
 This
 specification does not define a transport mechanism for `Presentation
 Definitions` (or `Presentation Request`), but does note that different use